gusluchetti/portfolio/content/blog/learning_chezmoi.md

 - configuring my shell environment and neovim all with one command!

-chezmmoi's documentatiaon is very nicelly written out, but I thought I'd go through some issues I hada while setting up my own dotfiles repository.
+chezmmoi's documentation is very nicely written out, but I thought I'd go through some issues I hada while setting up my own dotfiles repository.

 ssh is not the default for cloning the repo, so you'll have to specify that argument.